-These directions provide instructions respecting the preparation and content of operational plans prepared by owners of municipal residential drinking-water systems pursuant to subsection 16 (2) of the Safe Drinking Water Act, 2002 (SDWA), and where otherwise required under the Act.
-The latter requirement is outlined in paragraphs 3.2.1. and 3.3.1, and would apply in circumstances such as applications for licence renewals.
-Paragraph 3.3.1 would apply when the operating authority has received Limited Scope—Transitional accreditation.
+These directions provide instructions respecting the preparation and content of operational plans prepared by owners of municipal residential drinking-water systems pursuant to subsection 16 (2) of the Safe Drinking Water Act, 2002 (SDWA).

 The directions should be considered together with the Accreditation Protocol for operating authorities as the operational plans prepared under these directions will affect accreditation options for operating authorities.
-For ease of comparison, the headings in Table One of Schedule B to these directions reflect accreditation options.
+For ease of comparison, the headings in the table of Schedule B to these directions reflect accreditation options.
 The Accreditation Protocol should be referenced for further information on the accreditation of operating authorities.

 2.0.1 The definitions set out in Schedule “A”, in addition to the definitions in subsection 2 (1) of the SDWA and the definitions in subsection 1 (1) of the Drinking-Water Systems regulation, O. Reg.
 170/03, apply for the purposes of these directions.

-3.0.1 Each subject system comprising the municipal residential drinking-water system shall have separate operational plans.
+3.0.1 Each subject system comprising the municipal residential drinking-water system shall have operational plans.

 3.0.2 The operational plans required by section 3.0.1, when considered in their entirety, shall apply to all parts of a municipal residential drinking-water system.

-3.2.1 Operational plans prepared for a subject system for the purposes of complying with a requirement of the SDWA for operational plans other than subsection 16 (2), shall contain the information necessary to conform with the "Plan" requirements of the DWQMS elements marked as “X” in Table One of Schedule B, under the column titled “Full Scope—Entire DWQMS”.
+3.1.1 Operational plans prepared for a subject system for the purposes of complying with a requirement of the SDWA, shall contain the information necessary to conform with the "Plan" requirements of the DWQMS elements marked as “Yes” in Table One of Schedule B, under the column titled “Full Scope”.

-3.3.1 Despite section 3.2.1, if a subject system is operated by an accredited operating authority accredited as Limited Scope - Transitional, the operational plans for the subject system shall contain the information necessary to ensure conformity with the "Plan" requirements of the DWQMS elements identified as “X” in Table One of Schedule B, under the column titled “Limited Scope—Transitional”.
+3.2.1 Despite section 3.1.1, if a subject system is operated by an operating authority accredited as Limited Scope - Transitional, the operational plans for the subject system shall contain the information necessary to ensure conformity with the "Plan" requirements of the DWQMS elements identified as “Yes” in Table One of Schedule B, under the column titled “Limited Scope –Transitional”.

-- a version number and date, recorded on every page of the plans
+- a version number and/or revision date is recorded on every page of any physical copy of the plans

-- be submitted both in paper form and electronically as a single file using the portable document format (“.pdf”) or in another format acceptable to the Director; and
+- Be submitted electronically, as a single file using the portable document format (“.pdf”) or in another format acceptable to the Director; and

-4.0.1 Operational plans that were the subject of an audit by an auditor for the accreditation body shall be retained for 10 years by the owner of the operational plans and the accredited operating authority for the subject system to which the operational plans apply.
+4.0.1 Operational plans that were the subject of an audit by an auditor for the accreditation body shall be retained for a minimum of 10 years by the owner of the operational plans and the accredited operating authority for the subject system to which the operational plans apply.